atomicloopzilla/ao_fishing_bot/README.md

 An intelligent fishing automation bot for Albion Online.

+# EDUCATIONAL PURPOSE DISCLAIMER:
+This project is created solely for educational and learning purposes.
+It is intended for fun and non-profit use only.
+This software is NOT intended for cheating, gaining unfair advantages, or any malicious purposes.

+The authors and LoopzillaTechnologies do not and will not assume any responsibility or liability for any consequences, damages, or issues that may arise from the use, misuse, or distribution of this software.
+Users assume full responsibility for their use of this software and must comply with all applicable laws, regulations, and terms of service of any platforms or services they interact with.

 ## How It Works

 This bot is **completely technically legal** and doesn't use any prohibited techniques such as: